 The 19,000 acre Kildermorie Estate offers red and sika deer stalking according to season (listed below).

-Kildermorie Estate is an accredited game dealer, and is fortunate to have one of the finest original deer larders in Scotland, upgraded to comply with current EU regulations for food preparation and storage.
+Kildermorie Estate is a licensed game dealer, and is fortunate to have one of the finest original deer larders in Scotland, upgraded to comply with current EU regulations for food preparation and storage.
 A chiller unit and complementary larder for feathered game complete the arrangements.

-Kildermorie Estate's owners neither permit nor condone 'trophy shooting'.
-Deer are culled for the express purpose of keeping the sizes of the herds in balance with the numbers that the land can support.
+Kildermorie Estate neither permits nor condones 'trophy shooting'.
+Deer are culled for the express purpose of keeping the sizes of the herds in balance with the numbers the land can support, in order to maintain a healthy deer population.
 For this reason, the number of stag and hind days offered to guests each season takes into account winter mortality and the number of newborn calves.

-Before the first stalk begins the rifle (sportsperson, stalker) is taken to the life-size deer targets.
+Before the first stalk begins the rifle (sportsperson, stalker) is taken to the Estate shooting range which includes life-size deer targets.

 This is to establish that :